huklee/convert-pdf-to-booklet/README.md

 Booklet maker
 =======

-First you should install python 2.7 and pyPdf module.
+python 2.7 and pyPdf module should be installed first.

-I recommand using briss to crop first, then use this tool to rearrange page number.
+I recommand using briss to crop PDF first, then use this tool to rearrange page number.

 It's a beta version, it was tested on some pdf books.